italia/Satosa-Saml2Spid/README.md

 This is a SAML2 Proxy configuration developed on top of [SATOSA Proxy](https://github.com/IdentityPython/SATOSA).
-Satosa-Saml2Spid is an example project to deploy a **SAML-to-SAML Proxy** loaded with an additional SAML2 backed for **SPID - the Italian Digital Identity System** and some optional patches for [PySAML2](https://github.com/IdentityPython/pysaml2) and [SATOSA](https://github.com/IdentityPython/SATOSA).
+Satosa-Saml2Spid is an example project to deploy a **SAML-to-SAML Proxy** loaded with an additional SAML2 backed for **SPID - the Italian Digital Identity System** and some additional patches for [PySAML2](https://github.com/IdentityPython/pysaml2) and [SATOSA](https://github.com/IdentityPython/SATOSA).

-SATOSA Official Documentation is available at the following links, make sure you've taken a look to these to understand the the potential of this platform:
+SATOSA Official Documentation is available at the following links, make sure you've taken a look to these to understand the potential of this platform:
 - [SaToSa Saml2Saml Documentation](https://github.com/IdentityPython/SATOSA/blob/master/doc/one-to-many.md)
 - [Use cases](https://github.com/IdentityPython/SATOSA/wiki#use-cases)